adiman1/liveheartrate/Layer 2 - BLE Python Interface/py_interface_explained.md

 5) In our case, we are parsing only the 8-bit HR (most common) data.
 6) For production, extend parsing for Flags, Energy Expended, RR Interval if needed.

+---

+Next, In this section, Let's us see the code creating the interface between Garmin and PC